 Make A Documentary Project

 There is so much to learn and so many skills to develop from this project.
-You can work with a group or on your own.
+You can work with a group (at most 3 members) or on your own.
 Choose one of the topics from the What Can We Learn From The Data lesson, Unit 2 Activity 5.
 If there is another topic you are very interested in, let Mr. H know.
 The topic should be based on a pressing global issue.
 Research this topic further and make your own iMovie documentary.
 There must be an emphasis on statistics.
 You can interview your peers and teachers on campus.
 Watch some documentaries on Netflix or YouTube to get an idea of the elements that a quality documentary consists of.
 The documentary should be at least 8 minutes minutes long.
-MAke sure to cite your sources in the credits and the end of the film.
+Make sure to cite your sources in the credits and the end of the film.
 If you don't know how to use iMovie, then look up tutorials on YouTube.
 Save your iMovie to iCloud if you have an account.
 If you don't have an account, put a piece of blue tape on the side of the iPad to make it easy to identify.
 Write "Do not take off" on the tape.
 You can use another movie.
 When you are done, post the film as private on YouTube or Google.
 Send Mr. H the film link and code.
 Check out the great examples of past student documentaries below.

 Due Date: For the next month you will have 2 days per week to work on your documentary.
 A due date will be established the last week.
 Mr. H will routinely check your progress and deduct points if time has been wasted.